Breast Lift Without Surgery: Does It Really Work?

 “With improvements in fat transfer procedures and the newer use of stem cell therapies, there is little doubt that there will continue to be new procedures and new technologies introduced to improve outcomes of non-surgical breast lifts,” says Young.
 “At this time, there is science to back some of the new methods but they are not as reliable as existing surgical methods which have been used successfully for many years.”

-But for now, the experts agree, breast lift without surgery should be avoided, as there is simply no substitution for surgical breast lift.
+For now, the experts agree, a breast lift without surgery should be avoided.
+There is simply no substitution for a surgical breast lift.

 Breast Lift Procedures: Know Your Options

-By Robert N. Young, MD, FACS, Board Certified Plastic Surgeon
+By Dr. Robert N. Young, MD, FACS, board-certified Plastic Surgeon

 My patients would all love to achieve the ideal lift without having to undergo surgery or expensive procedures, and no one wants to be disappointed with something that doesn’t work.